SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

       }

 .. sourcefile:: tupleTypes_Module1_PublicAndInternal
+   :compile: true

    // tuples with (at least) internal members can be accessed within their own module -> let publicTuple = returnPublicTuple()
    -> let internalTuple = returnInternalTuple()

 .. sourcefile:: tupleTypes_Module1_Private
+   :compile: true

    // a tuple with one or more private members can't be accessed from outside of its source file -> let privateTuple = returnFilePrivateTuple()
-   !! /tmp/sourcefile_1.swift:1:20: error: use of unresolved identifier 'returnFilePrivateTuple' !! let privateTuple = returnFilePrivateTuple()
+   !$ error: use of unresolved identifier 'returnFilePrivateTuple' !! let privateTuple = returnFilePrivateTuple()
    !!                    ^~~~~~~~~~~~~~~~~~~~~~

 .. sourcefile:: tupleTypes_Module2_Public
+   :compile: true

    // a public tuple with all-public members can be used in another module -> import tupleTypes_Module1
    -> let publicTuple = returnPublicTuple()

 .. sourcefile:: tupleTypes_Module2_InternalAndPrivate
+   :compile: true

    // tuples with internal or private members can't be used outside of their own module -> import tupleTypes_Module1
    -> let internalTuple = returnInternalTuple()
    -> let privateTuple = returnFilePrivateTuple()
-   !! /tmp/sourcefile_0.swift:2:21: error: use of unresolved identifier 'returnInternalTuple' !! let internalTuple = returnInternalTuple()
+   !$ error: use of unresolved identifier 'returnInternalTuple' !! let internalTuple = returnInternalTuple()
    !!                     ^~~~~~~~~~~~~~~~~~~
-   !! /tmp/sourcefile_0.swift:3:20: error: use of unresolved identifier 'returnFilePrivateTuple' !! let privateTuple = returnFilePrivateTuple()
+   !$ error: use of unresolved identifier 'returnFilePrivateTuple' !! let privateTuple = returnFilePrivateTuple()
    !!                    ^~~~~~~~~~~~~~~~~~~~~~

 .. note::